pygame-community/pygame-ce/docs/reST/tutorials/en/make-games.rst

 1. Introduction
 ---------------

-First of all, I will assume you have read the :doc:`Line By Line Chimp <ChimpLineByLine>` tutorial, which introduces the basics of Python and pygame.
+First of all, I will assume you have read the :doc:`Line By Line Chimp <chimp-explanation>` tutorial, which introduces the basics of Python and pygame.
 Give it a read before reading this tutorial, as I won't bother repeating what that tutorial says (or at least not in as much detail).
 This tutorial is aimed at those who understand how to make a ridiculously simple little "game", and who would like to make a relatively simple game like Pong.